Unalaska Community Broadcasting has covered local news for the past 20 years.

 To mark that anniversary, KUCB is spending every Thursday of 2019 looking back at our former reporters and sharing some of their stories.

-In November, we're focusing on Zoë Sobel, who worked in the newsroom from 2016 to 2019.
+In November, we focused on Zoë Sobel, who worked in the newsroom from 2016 to 2019.
 She told KUCB's Laura Kraegel about her experience at the radio station.

 ZOË SOBEL: [In 2016,] the station had started becoming part of Alaska's Energy Desk, the energy and environment reporting collaborative.
 So there was this additional reason to want to do energy and environment stories, which I think — from Unalaska — really turned out to be science stories or stories about the ocean.
 And I had been very excited to be a part of that collaborative.
 But I was actually surprised that by the end of my time in Unalaska, I was a lot more excited to do more of the daily news, local-value stories, if that makes sense.
 So while I know that long-term, I'm interested in telling longer stories, being at KUCB helped me see so much the value of local community journalism.
 Like, when [former mayor] Frank Kelty faced recall, I think there was a lot of misinformation going on — and just a lot of confusion about how the process of a recall works.
 So that was a good opportunity for me to learn how a recall works, and then also to share everything I got from that research with other people.